-- which data fields (ticket data fields) are available, e.g., order volume in a sales queue or cause of the incident in a support queue - which customers can have tickets in the queue (customer groups) - how its tickets are processed (workflow) - who can work on the tickets (permissions)
+- how its tickets look like (ticket data fields)

+- whose tickets it manages (customer groups)

+- how its tickets are processed (workflow)

+- who can work on the tickets (permissions)

 Queues often reflect the organizational structure of the company.
 For example, there can be one queue for each department, as each department has its own processes.
 A ticket can be passed from one queue to another.
 In this case it adapts to the new queue, i.e., it receives the data fields of the new queue and only engineers with permissions for the new queue can work on it.